Ambush bugs (Phymata sp.)

 The queen anne's lace is abundant at the garden this year, and is beginning to be well used by insects, especially ambush bugs and goldenrod crab spiders.
 Here, this poor fly, possibly a Scathophagid fly, is being preyed upon by two ambush bugs.

-Treehopper (Acutalis brunnea)
+Treehopper (Acutalis tartarea)

 A very small treehopper, about a quarter inch in size, begins making its appearance in mid-summer.
 I must have found at least 6 without much trouble, mostly on goldenrod stems.
+Previously called A. brunnea.

 Leafhopper (Coelidia olitoria), adult (L) and nymph (R)